 This fresh and crunchy snap peas and carrots salad is the perfect accompaniment to whatever main course you’re serving up.
 The dressing has toasted sesame oil, fresh garlic, lime zest and juice, spices, and a hint of maple syrup for sweetness.
 When drizzled over the julienned carrots, sliced snap peas, and creamy avocado, the combination is just so satisfying.
 No cooking is needed, so this vibrant vegan salad is ready in about 30 minutes.
+I find the salad to be an especially good foil for marinated and grilled tempeh.

-The most time-consuming part of this snap peas and carrots salad is cutting the vegetables.
-Slicing the veg and shaking up the dressing takes about 30 minutes.
-You absolutely can cut down on the prep time by substituting a bag of matchstick carrots from the grocery store!
+This is a new favorite in our household.
+Snap peas and carrots are both slightly sweet and so crunchy!
+The most time-consuming part of this salad is cutting the vegetables.
+You absolutely can cut down on the prep time by substituting a bag of matchstick carrots from the grocery store.

-When testing this recipe in my kitchen, I made a couple versions with rainbow carrots that were particularly striking.
-If you can find them, I recommend using them!
+When testing this snap peas and carrots salad, I made a couple of versions with rainbow carrots that were particularly striking.
+If you can find them, I recommend using them.

 Crunchy Snap Peas & Carrots Salad with Sesame Lime Dressing